DavidBruant/baredux/README.md

 # baredux

-A simple state management library
+A simple JavaScript state management library

-the ideas behind baredux are heavily influenced by Redux, Vuex and Rematch, so if you're familiar with any of these, baredux should be easy to understand
+the ideas behind baredux are heavily influenced by [redux](http://redux.js.org/), [Vuex](http://vuex.vuejs.org/) and [Rematch](https://github.com/rematch/rematch), so if you're familiar with any of these, baredux should be easy to understand

-if you're new to JavaScript state management: welcome :-) this should be a simpler first step than any of the 3 libraries mentionned above
+if you're new to JavaScript state management: welcome :-)\
+this library should be a simpler first step than any of the 3 libraries mentionned above

 ## Install